neutrinus/everblu-meters/README.md

 > I didn't put a license on this code maybe I should, I didn't know much about it in terms of licensing.
 > this code was made by "looking" at the radian protocol which is said to be open source earlier in the page, I don't know if that helps?

+# Links

+There is a very nice port to ESP8266/ESP32: https://github.com/psykokwak-com/everblu-meters-esp8266